ThomasCarroll/htqc/r_course/introToR_Day1.md

 In practice, we would want to have a table which is a mixture of types (e.g a table with samplenames (character), sampletype (factor) and survival time (numeric))

-In R, we make use of the data.frame object which allows us to store tables with columns of different data types in one container.
+In R, we make use of the data.frame object which allows us to store tables with columns of different data types.
 To create a data frame we can simply use the data.frame() function.

 ```r